docarray/docarray/CONTRIBUTING.md

 To sign your commits you need to [use the `-s` argument](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits) when committing:

 ```
-git commit -m -s 'feat: add a new feature'
+git commit -S -m 'feat: add a new feature'
 ```

 #### What if I mess up?